DAS-OATs/astrocook/docs/tutorials/absorption_systems.md

 * **Resolution:** Right-click a component to set a specific **Resolution ($R$)** for that line, overriding the global session default.
 * **Group View:** Check the box above the table to hide unrelated systems and show only the components physically linked to your selection.

+#### Understanding Resolution Priority
+Astrocook handles instrumental resolution ($R$) flexibly to support both constant-resolution survey spectra and variable-resolution echelle data.
+The Voigt fitting engine and the velocity plots apply resolution convolution according to this strict hierarchy:
+1. **Component-Specific Resolution (Highest Priority):** If you manually assign a resolution to a specific component (via the right-click menu in the System List), Astrocook will *always* use this value for that specific line, ignoring all other settings.
+2. **The `resol` Column:** If your spectrum data contains a `resol` auxiliary column (visible in the Data Inspector), Astrocook will use the specific resolution value at the pixel where the absorption line is centered.
+This allows for accurate modeling of spectra where $R$ changes with wavelength.
+3. **Global Session Resolution (Fallback):** If no component-specific override exists and no `resol` column is present, Astrocook falls back to the global scalar resolution set via **Edit > Set Properties...**.
+Note that setting a global resolution will automatically generate a flat `resol` column across the entire spectrum.

 ### Right Panel: Velocity Plot
 A zoomed-in view of the selected system in velocity space.
 * **Navigation:** The plot centers on the selected component.
 You can manually edit the **Redshift (z)** and **Velocity Range ($\pm v$)** using the text boxes above the plot.